malin-nilsson/VanillaJS-Todo-App/README.md

 # To-Do App

-A simple to-do list built with JavaScript utilizing local storage where users can add and check off tasks.
+A simple to-do list built with JavaScript where users can add and check off tasks.

 ## Table of contents